-How do I schedule a private lesson for my child?
+How do I schedule a private lesson for myself or my child?

 Private lessons are arranged with the PAC office.
 When you call, we will ask about the student’s age, level of experience, and schedule in order to match the student with an appropriate instructor.
 Every effort will be made to accommodate both new and continuing students.
 We usually recommend starting with a free 30-minute consultation with the teacher.